Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

 GEA Group Aktiengesellschaft (OTCMKTS: GEAGF) is one of 33 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare GEA Group Aktiengesellschaft to similar businesses based on the strength of its earnings, dividends, institutional ownership, valuation, profitability, risk and analyst recommendations.
+We will compare GEA Group Aktiengesellschaft to related companies based on the strength of its valuation, risk, earnings, profitability, analyst recommendations, dividends and institutional ownership.

-GEA Group Aktiengesellschaft has a beta of 1.2, meaning that its stock price is 20% more volatile than the S&P 500.
-Comparatively, GEA Group Aktiengesellschaft’s rivals have a beta of 1.03, meaning that their average stock price is 3% more volatile than the S&P 500.

 GEA Group Aktiengesellschaft pays an annual dividend of $0.50 per share and has a dividend yield of 1.2%.
 GEA Group Aktiengesellschaft pays out 42.4% of its earnings in the form of a dividend.
 As a group, “Special industry machinery, not elsewhere classified” companies pay a dividend yield of 0.7% and pay out 38.3% of their earnings in the form of a dividend.

-This is a summary of recent ratings and recommmendations for GEA Group Aktiengesellschaft and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for GEA Group Aktiengesellschaft and its rivals, as provided by MarketBeat.

 |Sell Ratings